chrisgrieser/obsidian-quadro/README.md

 and Quadro is also free to use.
 Especially for students writing their theses, this saves a lot of unnecessary hassle with licenses.

-### For Obsidian Users
+### For Obsidian users
-This plugin basically creates "bidirectional" links between data files and markdown files by inserting wikilinks at both files.
+*Coding* is implemented via "bidirectional" links between data files and markdown files by inserting wikilinks at both files.
 It makes use of Obsidian's [note-embedding](https://help.obsidian.md/Linking+notes+and+files/Embed+files#Embed+a+note+in+another+note) functionality to keep track of coded text segments.
+Codes are implemented as `[[wikilinks]]` instead of `#tags`, as the former allows for more flexibility, such as having separate file per code.

+*Extraction* is implemented by creating separate extract files containing, where extraction aspects are saved as ([YAML frontmatter](https://docs.zettlr.com/en/core/yaml-frontmatter/)).

+### Methodological comparison with other QDA software

+**Advantages**
+- **Interoperability**: Can be freely combined with other QDA software.
+- **Flexibility**: You can use codes, extractions, or freely combine both.
+- **Customizability**: Implicit assumptions of QDA software, such as the initial order in which codes are presented in the code selection modal, can be customized to deal with different kinds of coder biases.

+**Disadvantages**
+- The unit of coding is restricted to paragraphs and, to a degree, segments of a paragraph.
+Coding of initial words is not supported.
+- Due to the nature of Markdown markup, partially overlapping code segments are not supported.

-## Usage
+## Coding

-### Coding in Quadro (Grounded Theory Methodology)
+### Implementation of coding in Quadro
-There are two basic types of files for the analysis, Code Files and Data Files, which are both stored as [Markdown files](https://www.markdownguide.org/).
+There are two basic types of files for the analysis, Data Files and Code Files, which are both stored as [Markdown files](https://www.markdownguide.org/).

 **Data Files**